 - 3.3 You must respect all Council employees and the role they play, and treat them with courtesy at all times.
 It is expected that employees will show the same consideration in return. - 3.4 Whilst both you and Council employees are servants of the public, you have separate responsibilities: you are responsible to the electorate but the employee is responsible to the Council as his or her employer.
 You must also respect the different roles that you and an employee play.
 Your role is to determine policy and to participate in decisions on matters placed before you, not to engage in direct operational management of the Council's services; that is the responsibility of the Council's employees.
-It is also the responsibility of the Chief Executive and senior employees to help ensure that the policies of the Council are implemented. - 3.5 You must follow the Protocol for Relations between Councillors and Employees attached at Annex C. A breach of the Protocol will be considered as a breach of this Code. - 18.
-It is understood that in the political environment of local government there may be tensions between individual councillors and between party groups.
-Factors such as
+It is also the responsibility of the Chief Executive and senior employees to help ensure that the policies of the Council are implemented. - 3.5 You must follow the Protocol for Relations between Councillors and Employees attached at Annex C. A breach of the Protocol will be considered as a breach of this Code.

-- minority Administrations, coalitions and multi-member wards may have a bearing on such tensions but it is essential to ensure that the interests of the electorate are represented as effectively as possible.
-Respect by councillors for one another and for the Council's employees plays a key role in this. - 19.
-The requirement to respect all Council employees includes employees of contractors providing services to the Council. - 20.
-You are entitled in your role as councillor to challenge fellow councillors and officers/employees.
+- environment of local government there may be tensions between individual councillors and between party groups.
+Factors such as minority Administrations, coalitions and multimember wards may have a bearing on such tensions but it is essential to ensure that the interests of the electorate are represented as effectively as possible.
+Respect by councillors for one another and for the Council's employees plays a key role in this.

+- 19. The requirement to respect all Council employees includes employees of contractors providing services to the Council.

+- 20. You are entitled in your role as councillor to challenge fellow councillors and officers/employees.
 However, you should not do so in a personal or offensive manner.
 Issues relating to behaviour, conduct or performance of officers should be raised privately with the appropriate senior manager.
+Factors to consider include:

+- whether you are asking an officer

+to do anything which compromises

+or is likely to compromise them and

+prevent them from undertaking

+their duties properly and

+appropriately.
+You must be aware

+of the lines of accountability within

+departments.
+You must not apply

+pressure to an officer to act against

+the instructions of management.

+You should not bring undue

+influence to bear on an officer to

+take any action which is contrary

+to law or against the Council's

+approved procedures;

-Factors to consider include: - whether you are asking an officer to do anything which compromises or is likely to compromise them and prevent them from undertaking their duties properly and appropriately; - When you are representing a constituent, whether you are also recognising that you are still representing the council and that you need to exercise extra care.
+When you are representing a constituent, whether you are also recognising that you are still representing the council and as such you need to exercise extra care.